 If, as I have postulated, he had been in the habit of working at B&B during his summer breaks, after speaking with his uncle Morfin Gaunt, and learning about the existence of the locket, he would have already searched the shop records for anything that resembled an entry regarding a locket in the year prior to his own birth, and he would have certainly found at least one such.
 And would have also discovered who had purchased it.

-And, as he had probably already learned, collectors always come back.
+And, as he had probably already learned while working at the shop, collectors always come back.

 The wait paid dividends, too.
 Because by waiting for Hepzibah Smith to show up, he managed to get a crack at an undocumented artifact of Helga Hufflepuff’s as well.